SWKS COVID-19 UPDATE Area sees few new cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw three new positive confirmed additional cases, with an overall total to 5,767 as of Wednesday.
-Seward County added two positive cases to its total of 3,872.
-Morton and Scott Counties each increased by two cases as of Wednesday for overall totals of 267 and 600, respectively.
-Grant and Meade Counties added one case each for totals of 946 and 517, respectively.
-Numbers in other southwest Kansas counties remained constant through Wednesday.
+Ford County saw one new positive confirmed additional cases, with an overall total to 5,768 as of Friday.
+Seward County added one positive cases to its total of 3,873.
+Hamilton and Stevens Counties each increased by one case as of Friday for overall totals of 210 and 559, respectively.
+Numbers in other southwest Kansas counties remained constant through Friday.

 Grant - 946